Cheon Jinwoo: Career and Research

-He started working at Yonsei University as a full professor in 2002 and later became the Horace G. Underwood Professor in 2008.
-From 2010 to 2016, Cheon was the director of the National Creative Research Initiative Center for Evolutionary Nanoparticles.
-In 2015, he became the founding director of IBS Center for Nanomedicine at the Yonsei University (IBS CNM at Yonsei) in Seoul and has been serving as a director since then.
+In 2002, he joined Yonsei University as a faculty member and later became the H. G. Underwood Professor of Chemistry.
+From 2010 to 2016, he served as the director of the National Creative Research Initiative Center for Evolutionary Nanoparticles.
+In 2015, he became the founding director of the IBS Center for Nanomedicine at Yonsei University.
+In 2025, he co-founded Asia’s second Max Planck Center, the Max Planck–Yonsei IBS Center for Nanomedicine Deep Tissue Control, serving as co-director alongside Professor Joachim Spatz of the Max Planck Institute for Medical Research.

-His research at Yonsei on nanoscale phenomena has led to nanomaterial applications in biology, including highly sensitive MRI contrast agents and nanoscale toolkits for cells.
-In 2004, he demonstrated the principle of size-dependent MRI contrast effects using nanoparticles which enabled the development of magnetism-engineered iron oxide (MEIO) as an ultra-sensitive nanoparticle MRI contrast agent which might help detect early-stage cancer.
-Cheon also has developed magnetic nanomachines which have various mechanical components in hundreds nanometer scale, allowing remote and precise controlling of nanostructures using magnetic fields.
-These nanomachines are promising for targeted drug delivery and minimally invasive surgery, enhancing functionality by such mechanical components.
-From 2021, his work has notably advanced the field of magnetogenetics for wireless control of deep tissue in vivo systems, especially brain activities.
-Magnetogenetics uses mechanical torque or force of magnetic nanoparticles to manipulate neuronal activity with mechanosensitive ion channels (e.g. Piezo1), offering a non-invasive method in meter scale long-distance to control brain function.
-This innovative approach allows for the precise regulation of neuronal circuits using magnetic fields, providing potential new treatments for neurological disorders and insights into brain function.
+Cheon’s research has contributed to the development of nanomaterial-based biomedical technologies, including highly sensitive magnetic resonance imaging (MRI) contrast agents and nanoscale toolkits for cellular manipulation.
+In 2004, he experimentally demonstrated size-dependent MRI contrast effects using nanoparticles, which led to the development of magnetism-engineered iron oxide nanoparticles as ultra-sensitive MRI contrast agents with potential applications in early cancer detection.

+He has also developed magnetic nanomachines composed of mechanically functional components at the submicrometer scale, enabling remote and precise control of nanostructures using external magnetic fields.
+These systems have been explored for applications such as targeted drug delivery and minimally invasive therapeutic approaches.

+Since 2021, Cheon’s work has significantly advanced the field of magnetogenetics, particularly for wireless control of deep tissue and brain activity in vivo.
+Magnetogenetics employs magnetic nanoparticles to generate mechanical forces or torque that activate mechanosensitive ion channels, such as Piezo1, enabling non-invasive and long-distance modulation of neuronal circuits.
+This approach offers new tools for studying brain function and has potential implications for the treatment of neurological disorders.